 - Every year, NIFA determines the states that are eligible for USDA EPSCoR funding.
 This list includes states having a funding level no higher than the 38th percentile of all states based on a 3-year rolling average of AFRI funding levels, excluding FASE Strengthening funds granted to EPSCoR states and small-mid-sized and minority-serving, degree-granting institutions.

-This is the thirteenth year of the AFRI program and EPSCoR eligibility is based on a three year rolling average.
-While significant FY 2018 funds are unobligated, the eligibility determination therefore is based on the data obtained from grants made through the AFRI program from 2015 through 2017.
-For FY 2019, the following States meet the requirements for this category:
+EPSCoR eligibility is based on a three year rolling average.
+While significant FY 2021 funds are unobligated, the eligibility determinations are based on the data obtained from grants made through the AFRI program from 2018 through 2020.
+For FY 2022 RFA applications, the following States meet the requirements for this category: